diovisgood/agrocode/README.md

 ### Score

-The score on validation set was about **0.03** (the lower - the better), which is far better than in baseline (0.38)!
+The score on validation set was about **0.03** (the lower - the better), which is far better than in the baseline (0.38)!

 ### Conclusion